-These Terms of Service (“Terms”) are between User of the site (“User”) and Bolster Networks, Inc., with its principal place of business at 830 Massachusetts Ave, Suite 1500 Fl 3, Indianapolis, IN 46204 (“Bolster”), as of February 15, 2022.
+These Terms of Service (“Terms”) are between User of the site (“User”) and Bolster Networks, Inc., with its principal place of business at 228 Park Ave S PMB 74841 New York, New York 10003 (“Bolster”), as of May 31, 2023.
 User may also be referred to as a “Client” or “Member” or “Partner” depending on their usage of the Bolster website.

 PLEASE REVIEW THESE TERMS IN THEIR ENTIRETY.
 WHEN USER EXECUTES THESE TERMS, IT WILL BE LEGALLY BOUND BY THESE TERMS AND CONDITIONS.
 IF CLIENT DOES NOT ACCEPT ANY OF THE TERMS AND CONDITIONS, DO NOT EXECUTE THESE TERMS OR SUBMIT OR ACCEPT A STATEMENT OF WORK.